Operation Morvarid: Battle

-In response, the Iraqi Navy deployed P-6 torpedo boats and Osa II-class fast attack craft for a counter-attack.
+In response, the Iraqi Navy deployed P-6 torpedo boats and Osa II-class mssile boats for a counter-attack.
 The boats engaged the two Iranian missile boats which managed to sink two Osas with Harpoon missiles.
 The remaining three Osa-class missile boats continued to attack the missile boat Paykan.
 The crew of the Paykan called IRIAF for assistance which sent two F-4s (each armed with six AGM-65 Maverick missiles).
 By the time they arrived, however, Paykan had been sunk after being hit by two Iraqi P-15 Termit missiles.
 In response, the F-4s targeted the remaining Iraqi ships and sunk three Osa IIs and four P-6s.

-Soon another four Iranian F-4s arrived from Shiraz Air Base, bombed the port of Al Faw, and, together with F-5s, destroyed the surrounding Iraqi SAM sites.
-One Iranian F-4 was also downed while another one was hit and damaged by an Iraqi SA-7 surface-to-air missile but managed to return to base.
+Soon four more Iranian F-4s arrived from Shiraz Air Base, bombed the port of Al Faw, and, together with F-5s, destroyed the surrounding Iraqi SAM sites.
+One Iranian F-4 was downed while another was hit and damaged by an Iraqi SA-7 surface-to-air missile but managed to return to base.

 At this time, the Iranian F-14 Tomcat formations joined the battle and, together with several F-4s, covered the withdrawal of Task Force 421 and bombed the Iraqi oil rigs.
 Next, they attacked the Mina al Bakr terminal.
 An Iraqi Su-22 attacked Paykan, which managed to shoot it down with its 76-mm gun turret.
 The Iraqis scrambled four MiG-23 Floggers to defend the terminal.
-Shortly after, an Iranian F-14 downed one of the MiGs, forcing the others MiG-23 to flee.
+Shortly after, an Iranian F-14 downed one of the MiGs, forcing the other three to flee.